quanvuong/handful-of-trials-pytorch/README.md

 The repo only supports running experiment on the `cartpole` environment for now.
 To support running experiments on the other environments, we mostly need to: 1.
 Write a Pytorch implementation of the TF model architecture, 2.
 Implement environment-specific cost function calculation in Pytorch.
 I'd love to take pull request : ).

+The repo also has comparable run time to the TF implementation on the environment `cartpole` (~60s/iteration on a GeForce GTX 1080 Ti):

 ## Performance

 ![](graphs/cartpole.png)